ELITR/minuting-experimentation/data/presum/README.md

-Scripts for preparing CNNDM data to work with extractive and abstractive models using pretrained BERT.
+Python scripts for preparing CNNDM data to work with extractive and abstractive models using pretrained BERT.